gualtierotesta/blog/docs/languages/java/exceptions.md

 The checked exceptions are exceptions that must be declared in the throws clause of a method.

-They extend Exception and are intended to be an "in your face" type of exception.
+They extend the class Exception and are intended to be an "in your face" type of exception.

 A checked exception indicates an expected problem that can occur during normal system operation.